1. The competition will be organised and administered by Scottish Book Trust (the 'Organisers').

-2. Submission to the collection of Celebration stories on the Scottish Book Trust website is open to anyone aged 16 or over.
-All Entrants resident in Scotland will be considered for the final book except Scottish Book Trust employees, their close relatives or any person connected to the competition.
+2. Submission to the collection of Scotland's Stories on the Scottish Book Trust website is open to anyone.
+All Entrants resident in Scotland will be considered for the final book except those under the age of 16, Scottish Book Trust employees, their close relatives or any person connected to the competition.
 Proof of identity and eligibility may be requested.

 3. Entrants must be unpublished writers.
 This means they must not have published a novel, narrative non-fiction book (e.g. biography or memoir), a collection of short stories or poems.
 However, if all their work has been self-published, digitally published, published in a pamphlet or as part of an anthology or magazine they will still be eligible.
 Scottish Book Trust reserves the right to commission a limited number of pieces from published authors and other well-known personalities for inclusion in the book and to support publicising the campaign.

-4. Entrants must write a piece on the theme of Celebration.
-Stories should be true and can be about anything that Celebration means to the Entrant.
+4. Entrants must write a piece on the theme of Scotland's Stories.
+Stories should be true and can be about anything that Scotland's Stories means to the Entrant.
 Entries can be in different literary forms e.g. a story, poem, diary entry, song, letter etc. Participants are encouraged to use any of these forms.

 6. Entries must be typed, written in English, Gaelic or Scots and all stories must have a title.